 Hawai‘i state law has determined residency to be established by an independent adult, an emancipated minor, or a minor's parents/legal guardian who:

-• Demonstrated intent to permanently reside in Hawai‘i (see below for evidences);
+- Demonstrated intent to permanently reside in Hawai‘i (see below for evidence);

-• Been physically present in Hawai‘i for the 12 consecutive months prior to the first day of instruction, and subsequent to the demonstration of intent to make Hawai‘i his/her legal residency; and
+- Been physically present in Hawai‘i for the 12 consecutive months prior to the first day of instruction, and after the demonstration of intent to make Hawai‘i his/her legal residency; and

-To demonstrate the intent to make Hawai‘i the student's legal residency, the following evidence apply:
+To demonstrate the intent to make Hawai‘i the student's legal residency, the following evidence applies:

 Other evidence, such as permanent employment and ownership or continuous leasing of a dwelling in Hawai‘i, may apply, but no single act is sufficient to establish residency in the State of Hawai‘i.